Written by Merle C. Rummel ~ Published April, 1998 ~ Last Updated, July, 1998 ©

 Due to sickness, he returned to his parents home, at Camp Woodland Altars, Peebles, Ohio, and taught at the Sinking Spring School on the Zane Trace.
 After regaining his health, Merle first drove the Trace weekly to Zanesville, Ohio, as pastor of the White Cottage Church of the Brethren, and taught at Glenford Elementary as the assistant principal.
 In 1968, Merle married Madelaine Olt, of Richmond, Indiana, a returned nurse, from the Nigerian mission field, and lived at Muncie, Indiana, where Merle accepted a position at Ball State University as a television engineer.
 Merle worked at the university for fifteen years, obtaining a masters degree in History and Physics, and later acquired an Indiana Secondary Teaching License-Life, plus an FCC 1st Class Commercial License -Life.
 A back injury on the job led him to a position as chief engineer of WKOI-TV, Channel 43, Trinity Broadcasting Network, Richmond, Indiana, where he also started teaching physics for the Indiana Vocational Technical College, and received a full-time professorship of physics, math and electronics.
 When the college changed it's requirements for doctorate degrees, Merle took a teaching position at the New Creations Center for Trouble Teens, teaching science and math in the high school, and Bible and Church History in the Bible College.

 Merle retired in 1997 and became active in his hobbies: Brethren Church History Research (especially of the Ohio Valley), and Amateur Radio, W9LCE, as Moderator for the Microwave Forum at the Dayton, Ohio, HamVention.
-He accepted the pastorate at the Stonelick Church of the Brethren, Clermont County, Ohio, a meeting house of the old Obannon Baptist Church, founded 1795.
+He accepted the pastorate at the Stonelick Church of the Brethren, Clermont County, Ohio, a meeting house of the old Obannon Baptist Church, founded 1795, and is now pastor of the Four Mile Church, Union County IN, south of Boston IN.

 Merle has authored or co-authored several books: Three Sons of Steffan Petri; The Toney Family; The Virginia Colony (Four Mile Church in Indiana), The Frontier Brethren (research on the migration of early Brethren into Kentucky and along the Ohio River in southern Ohio and Indiana), and several articles of original research, among which are: the Kanawah Trace; the Elder Jacob Miller family.
 He is currently working on his own ancestry, the Brethren migrations to Elkhart Co IN from the Obannon, and from Upper Canada.
 Merle gave presentations on the Boone Family and on the Frontier Brethren to Annual Conferences, and also on the Brethren Migration Roads from Philadelphia to the Carolinas, Canada, Kentucky and the old Northwest Territory.